The large scale structure formation in an expanding universe: Summary

-In this paper, we have analyze the effects of expansion of the universe on the structure formation in the universe.
-This is done using the gravitational partition function.
-As the distance between galaxies is much larger than the size of galaxies, it is possible to approximated galaxies as point particles in this gravitational partition function.
+In this paper, we have analyzed the effects of expansion of the Universe on the structure formation in the Universe.
+This was done by using the gravitational partition function.
+As the distance between galaxies is much larger than the size of the galaxies, it is possible to approximate galaxies as point particles in this gravitational partition function.
 These point particles interact through a gravitational potential.
-The gravitational force pulls these galaxies towards each other, leading to the formation of large scale structure in our universe.
-However, the expansion of universe moves these galaxies away from each other.
-Thus, it is important to analyze the effects of the expansion of the universe on the structure formation in our universe.
-This can be done by incorporating a cosmological constant term in this gravitation partition function.
-We have also used this gravitational partition function with a cosmological constant term, to study the thermodynamics for this system.
-Then we have used the viral expansion to obtain equation of state for this system.
-It was observed that the equation of state for this system is the Van der Waals equation.
-We have also analyze a gravitational phase transition in this system.
-This was done using the mean field theory for this system of galaxies.
-We have also analyzed the effect of cosmological construct the cosmic energy equation.
-This cosmic energy equation was also used for analyzing the time evolution of the clustering parameter.
-We have also used compared our model with the observational data, and used the observational data to constraint the free parameter in our model.
-This done using both the cosmic energy equation, and distribution function.
+The gravitational force pulls these galaxies towards each other, leading to the formation of large scale structure in our Universe.
+However, the expansion of the Universe moves these galaxies away from each other.
+Thus, it is important to analyze the effects of the expansion of the Universe on the structure formation in our Universe.
+This can be done by incorporating a cosmological constant term in this gravitational partition function.
+We have also used this gravitational partition function with a cosmological constant term to study the thermodynamics for this system.
+Then, we have used the virial expansion to obtain equation of state for this system.
+We have modeled this system of galaxies as a Van der Waals gas.
+Here the Van der Waals term was obtained from the interaction of galaxies with each other.
+It is interesting to note that Van der Waals behavior in a different context has been studied for clustering of galaxies (\citealt{Desjacques et al.}).
+We have also analyzed a gravitational phase transition in this system.
+This was done by using the mean field theory for this system of galaxies.
+We have also analyzed the effect of cosmological constant on the cosmic energy equation, which was later used for analyzing the time evolution of the clustering parameter.
+We have also compared our model with the observational data and used it to constrain the free parameters of our model.
+This was done using both the cosmic energy equation and distribution function.